XRPLF/xrpl-dev-portal/content/tutorials/use-complex-payment-types/use-escrows/send-a-conditionally-held-escrow.md

 ## 1. Generate condition and fulfillment

 XRP Ledger escrows require PREIMAGE-SHA-256 [crypto-conditions][].
 To calculate a condition and fulfillment in the proper format, you should use a crypto-conditions library such as [five-bells-condition](https://github.com/interledgerjs/five-bells-condition).
-For fulfillments, the following methods are recommended to generate the fulfillment:
+To generate the fulfillment:

 - Use a cryptographically secure source of randomness to generate at least 32 random bytes.
-- Follow Interledger Protocol's [PSK specification](https://github.com/interledger/rfcs/blob/master/deprecated/0016-pre-shared-key/0016-pre-shared-key.md) and use an HMAC-SHA-256 of the ILP packet as the fulfillment.
+- Follow Interledger Protocol's [PSK specification](https://github.com/interledger/rfcs/blob/master/deprecated/0016-pre-shared-key/0016-pre-shared-key.md) and use an HMAC-SHA-256 of the ILP packet as the fulfillment. <!-- SPELLING_IGNORE: PSK -->

 Example JavaScript code for a random fulfillment and condition: